SKOOTA GAMES IndieGames Notebook Interview

 🏁 Conclusion: The Spice of "Games" Added to the Landscape of Everyday Life

-I actually wanted to visit many more spots, but unfortunately, I wasn't feeling my best, so the tour ended here.
-I took a peek at a few smaller spots like "Square Enix Garden" and headed home with a heavy heart.
+Honestly, I wanted to visit many more spots, but unfortunately, I wasn't feeling my best, so the tour ended here.
+I peeked into a few smaller spots like "Square Enix Garden," and reluctantly made my way home.

-Just adding a small spice of indie games to the familiar cityscape makes the world look so different.
+Just adding a small spice of indie games to the familiar landscape of the city makes the world look so different.
 That alone was a wonderful discovery.
-And above all, seeing "ordinary people," who usually have little connection to games, getting swept up in the same excitement through the space of Shibuya.
+And above all, seeing "ordinary people," who usually keep their distance from games, getting swept up in the same excitement through the space of Shibuya.
 This must have been an invaluable opportunity for both users like me and the developers delivering their works.

-Although I couldn't see everything during this "SHIBUYA GAMES WEEK," it became a great trial opportunity that ignited my own determination for "next time...!"
+While I couldn't see everything at this "SHIBUYA GAMES WEEK," it became a great trial opportunity that ignited my determination for "next time...!"

 In this great wave of indie games, I sincerely hope to encounter even more smiles next time.
 Until we meet again in the next story!